Pratik-sys/TG-Bot/README.md

 - [x] Create basic boilerplate.
 - [ ] Upload on Heroku.
 - [ ] Collecting APIs to remove hard-coded values.
+- [ ] Change the priority of the project timeline
+- [ ] Add more functionality